 Again, the Garths show themselves to be models of kindness, sympathy, and generosity.
 Although Fred is perhaps undeserving of their forgiveness, perhaps the second chance he receives from them will motivate him to turn his life around and become a responsible person.

-With Mary gone, Mr. Garth tells the story of how Farebrother asked her to burn one of the wills right before she died.
+With Mary gone, Mr. Garth tells the story of how Featherstone asked her to burn one of the wills right before he died.
 Mrs. Garth says there was nothing Mary could have done differently, but that Mary still feels guilty, blaming herself for Fred’s misfortune.
 They swear Farebrother to secrecy; he says goodbye and leaves.
 On his way out, Farebrother sees Mary outside with her younger sister Letty.
 Mary calls Fred “worse than ridiculous,” and then says she is happy that she will not have to go away to work.

 This passage reveals a twist: despite everything she and her family have done for Fred, Mary feels guilty because in not burning the will as Featherstone requested, she feels that she is responsible for the loss of Fred’s fortune.
 This shows that Mary is perhaps too sympathetic and kind-hearted.

 Farebrother leaves and walks to Lowick, speculating that Fred and Mary have feelings for each other.
 Meanwhile, Mr. Garth tells his wife that he is considering asking Fred to work under him as a kind of assistant.
 Mrs. Garth points out that Mr. Vincy and Mrs. Vincy would be far too proud to let that happen, and besides, Fred is now going back to college.
 Mr. Garth agrees that they should wait for a bit.
 The couple then discusses the possibility that Rigg is selling some of the land he just inherited to Bulstrode.